 A seemingly routine VAT inspection can easily lead to a full investigation of all taxes, both business and personal.

 In previous years, there has been much high-profile publicity of large VAT investigations involving fraudulent VAT reclaims or refund applications.
 These have been well-known as carousel or MTIC (Missing Trader Intra Community) frauds and include the situations where there are missing traders or hijacked traders.
 These cases have resulted in many prosecutions involving huge volumes of documents, and lengthy trials, and are often Very High-Cost Cases (VHCC).

 A side-effect of these cases is the use of the Extended Verification Process (EVP) in relation to VAT refund claims where HMRC suspects a fraudulent scheme.
 The likelihood and duration of EVPs have increased.
 This will have a massive negative effect including for a legitimate business with a legitimate VAT refund claim.
-It is vital that businesses can demonstrate that they have the means of knowledge, of the legitimacy, in relation to their entire supply chain.
+It is vital that businesses can demonstrate that they have the means of knowledge of legitimacy, in relation to their entire supply chain.

 What to expect from a VAT Inspection & VAT Investigation

-Occasionally, an HMRC VAT Tax Investigation will commence as a Criminal Tax Investigation, particularly where HMRC already have evidence of fraudulent returns, forgery or providing false information in a previous inquiry.
+Occasionally, an HMRC VAT Investigation will commence as a Criminal Tax Investigation, particularly where HMRC already have evidence of fraudulent returns, forgery or providing false information in a previous inquiry.

 Get in touch